 Exercise also produces endorphins which can help you relax and feel more positive.
 Trying different relaxation techniques such as meditation, mindfulness exercises, and yoga are also popular for managing stress, and improving concentration and improving.

-Some individuals have found that making dietary changes also reduces ADHD symptoms.
-Cutting down on sugary and processed foods, having a more plant-based diet and including healthy fats in their diet such as avocado, and virgin olive oil may make a difference in coping with ADHD.
+Some individuals have found that making dietary changes also reduces ADHD symptoms and that exploring the best diet for ADHD can make a difference!
+Cutting down on sugary and processed foods, having a more plant-based diet, and including healthy fats in their diet such as avocado, and virgin olive oil may make a difference in coping with ADHD.

 Reducing food allergens such as gluten, peanuts or dairy may also be a factor for some individuals which may exacerbate ADHD symptoms.
-This may be something you may want to consider and experiment with in your own personal diet.
+This may be something you may want to consider and experiment with to optimize the best diet for ADHD.

 Are you taking ADHD medication but want to try natural remedies or supplements as well to see if they might help?

 There are many different options that have proven to have good results according to some studies that you might want to try out to see if they work for you!